 We used VMD to render the primary structure of hexamer and heptamer tropocollagen, as shown in Figure 2, respectively.

 Fig. 2.
-The structures of tropocollagen: a) a hexamer containing six tropocollagen, b) a heptamer containing seven tropocollagen.
+The structures of tropocollagen: a) a hexamer containing six tropocollagen strands, b) a heptamer containing seven tropocollagen strands.

 The study commenced with a preliminary 100 ns simulation.
 Initial configurations were obtained using the g_cluster program, employing the grooms method.
 This method is the most used clustering algorithm by GROMACS for clustering trajectories based on their RMSD deviation values.38 In this approach, the protein backbone atoms of all structure pairs (extracted from the simulation frames) were calculated and grouped based on a cutoff distance of 1.0 nm.
 The structure with the highest number of atoms was designated as the central structure, and all structures within this cutoff distance were assigned to the same cluster.
 The algorithm removed this cluster from the remaining structures and repeated the clustering process to generate groups of non-overlapping clusters, each with a central structure.
 Following this selection, each system underwent a 200 ns production run using the configuration of the central structure from each of the three largest clusters.
 Consequently, we analyzed four systems: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer, with three runs conducted for each system.
 Data from these three 200 ns runs were averaged and are presented as such in the results section.